 The majority of students in the program are female.
 The average student age is 36 years old.
 Many of our graduates have undergraduate or graduate degrees prior to admission in the program.

-With the exception of the practicum experience, all classes meet for two, three or four hours in the evening one time per week on the main COD campus in Glen Ellyn.
+With the exception of the practicum experience, all classes meet for two, three or four hours in the evening one time per week on the main COD campus in Glen Ellyn or online.
 All classes begin at 6 p.m.
 No classes are held on Friday evenings.